krishang118/RLHF-DeepSeek-Tuning/README.md

 A reinforcement learning-based implementation for fine-tuning DeepSeek LLM locally using human feedback, reward model training, and experimental policy optimization features.

-This framework provides a foundation for improving the locally-hosted DeepSeek model's performance through interactive training sessions where AI responses are rated.
+This framework provides a foundation for improving the locally-hosted DeepSeek model's performance through interactive training sessions where the AI responses are rated.
 A reward model is trained from this feedback, with experimental policy optimization features for exploring reinforcement learning from human feedback.

 ## Features